speed1313/hello-world-python-project-template/_sources/index.rst.txt

-.. project_name documentation master file, created by sphinx-quickstart on Mon Oct  4 15:58:54 2021.
+.. speed_project documentation master file, created by sphinx-quickstart on Mon Oct  4 15:58:54 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to project_name's documentation!
+Welcome to speed_project's documentation!
 ============================================

 .. toctree::